wilson0x4d/X4DESO/X4D_Bank/README.md

 * Display own output, currently relies on X4D Loot for displaying Balance Changes.

+## Known Issues

+* If an item is "Character Bound" and your configuration settings would normally deposit it to the bank, instead an error occurs.
+As a temporary workaround `IsBound==true` items will NOT be auto-deposited regardless of what user settings are.

 ## Installation

 Open the Archive and copy the **X4D_Bank** folder into **%USERPROFILE%\Documents\Elder Scrolls Online\live\Addons\** folder.